-Ask my husband, I’m Queen Bee when it comes to criticizing, but with a new baby it is a learning experience for everyone so we need to kiss the criticizing Goodbye!
-With so many crazy baby things out there it is easy to be confused between bumbos and boppies.
-And who really remembers to point little boy parts down so you don’t get peed on at the 3am feeding?
+Ask my husband, I’m Queen Bee when it comes to criticizing, but with a new baby, it is a learning experience for everyone so we need to kiss the criticizing Goodbye!
+With so many crazy baby things out there it is easy to not know the difference between bumbos and boppies.
+And who really remembers to point little boy parts down so pee doesn’t leak out?
 I am sure that your husband did not intend for your baby to pee through everything and on you in the middle of the night.
 Swaddling is an art and I’m sure you weren’t an expert the first time either, so let’s let him catch a break.
 So go easy on our spouses and kiss the criticizing goodbye and be grateful they are an active participant in your baby’s life trying to help make your life easier, even if it’s not the way you would normally do it.

-I totally get that we all just got another demanding full time job (a newborn!), but I am going to let you in on a little secret… Ready for it?
+I totally get that we all just got another demanding full-time job (a newborn!).
+But I am going to let you in on a little secret… Ready for it?
 Your life doesn’t always have to revolve around that sweet little infant.
-Not everyone wants to hear what color their poop was that day, or that they were awake for 3 hours 26 minutes and 15 seconds.
-When your husband gets home from work really listen to what he is saying, rather than half listening and half thinking when the next feeding is and what side the baby needs to eat on… Let’s make sure we allow our spouses to feel important, even with our lack of sleep and engorged boobs.
+Not everyone wants to hear what color their poop was that day.
+Or that they were awake for 3 hours 26 minutes and 15 seconds.
+When your husband gets home from work really listen to what he is saying.
+Stop half listening and half thinking when the next feeding is and what side the baby needs to eat on… Let’s make sure we allow our spouses to feel important, even with our lack of sleep and engorged boobs.

-With all this being said, babies grow up so fast, so soak up their smells and kiss that soft skin.
-Nurse them for a few minutes longer because those moments will quickly pass you by, but just don’t forget about your spouses in the meantime.
+With all this, babies grow up so fast, so soak up their smells and kiss that soft skin.
+Nurse them for a few minutes longer because those moments will quickly pass you by.
+But don’t forget about your spouses in the meantime.
 Show your spouse’s how much you love them and how grateful you are for this life that you are building together.